 Animal ethics committees

-- A veterinarian
+- Category A: a veterinarian

-- An animal researcher
+- Category B: an animal researcher

 - Category C: a person with a demonstrated commitment to animal welfare who is not involved with the establishment, animal research or the supply of animals for research